marchion/marchionniLab/HDACIs.md

 ## Supplementary Methods
 {% include section.html background="images/longDNA.png" dark=false %}
 {% include section.html %}

-In the following "Supplementary Methods" section we extensively describe all methods and data sources used in our study.
-In particular we provide details about the source of gene expression datasets, the platforms and annotation packages employed, the pre-processing procedures adopted for each dataset, the statistical details of the analysis performed, and the gene set databases used for the Analysis of Functional Annotation (AFA).

 The "Supplementary Methods" section can be downloaded here: